 The determination of the recoverable amount for impairment purposes involves the use of numerous assumptions and estimates.
 Estimates of future cash flows used in the evaluation of impairment of assets are made using management's forecasts of commodity prices, operating costs and future capital expenditures, marketing supply and demand, forecasted crack spreads, growth rate, discount rate and, in the case of oil and gas properties, expected production volumes.
 Expected production volumes take into account assessments of field reservoir performance and include expectations about proved and probable volumes and where applicable economically recoverable resources associated with interests which are risk-weighted utilizing geological, production, recovery, market price and economic projections.
 Either the cash flow estimates or the discount rate is risk- adjusted to reflect local conditions as appropriate.
 Future revisions to these assumptions will impact the recoverable amount.
-As a result of the ongoing arbitrations over the price of gas in our Gas Sales Contract, we have had to make certain judgments around future prices based on our estimate of success in having our rights under the contract upheld or otherwise agreeing to accept a market related approach.
-We have used the Henry
+As a result of the ongoing arbitrations over the price of gas in the Gas Sales Contract, we have had to make certain judgments around future prices based on our estimate of success in having our rights under the contract upheld or otherwise agreeing to accept a market related approach (Note 8).
+We have used the Henry Hub and an oil based forward price curve to estimate such potential future market prices.